vitkolos/notes-iuip/semestr1-erasmus/distributed-systems/lecture.md

 ## Abstractions, Failure Detectors

 - abstractions – we want something simple but useful
+	- we use a stack of components, every component has an interface
 - fault models for processes
 	- crash-stop
 		- process crashes and never comes back